 - Window seat

-Be aware that in certain conditions you can’t use compression socks, like when you have peripheral vascular diseases, diabetic patients, heart failure, oozing dermatitis, and peripheral neuropathy.
+Be aware that in certain conditions, you can’t wear compression socks, like when you have peripheral vascular diseases, diabetic patients, heart failure, oozing dermatitis, and peripheral neuropathy.
 Patients who suffer from these conditions should be advised by their physician.

 Pin it for later